How I Arrived at these Conclusions & Recommendations

 Want More In-Depth Information?

-Join me on Thursday, January 18th for an accompanying training webinar, where you’ll get more in-depth information about each of the trends and how to incorporate them into your day-to-day work.
-Register for the webinar here →
+Watch the accompanying training webinar, where you’ll get more in-depth information about each of the trends and how to incorporate them into your day-to-day work.
+Purchase the webinar here →

 Want to Work with Me?

 Get a full year of insight and support in the Quarterly Website Strategy Sessions program.
 Each quarter, your team will join me for an in-depth website strategy session.
 You’ll walk away with clarity and customized strategies to help you improve your online outreach.

 Together, we’ll review your website’s customized analytics report, dig into Google Analytics to uncover the source for emerging trends, identify how your site’s performance compares to similar nonprofit sites and ensure that your website’s tech configuration is up-to-date and effective.
 Get more info about Quarterly Website Strategy Sessions here →

 Want More Articles About Website Analytics?